sm0bin/keyshop/README.md

 ## Introduction

 The frontend of the **Mechanical Keyboard Shop** is a modern and responsive single-page application (SPA) built with React, Redux, and TypeScript.
 It provides an intuitive shopping experience for mechanical keyboard enthusiasts with features like product browsing, filtering, cart management, and checkout.
+It gives the admin a powerful dashboard for managing products.

 ## Project Description